arrowtype/advice/readme.md

 # Free Advice

-*The following are links that go along with a lecture I have given to a few different college classes.*
+*The following are links that go along with a lecture I have given to a few different college classes.
+It is not a comprehensive list of all things I would recommend.
+Feel free to ask me about other things via Email/Twitter!*

 ## Things I'm working on